June 7, 2026

 Lenormand cards are almost always read in combination.
 A single card doesn't say much.
 Two or three together form a sentence.

 The Fish and the House together might suggest financial matters at home.
 The Letter and the Man might mean a written message from a male figure in your life.
-The combinations are layered and direct.
+The combinations are direct and layered.
+This is the big shift from tarot: you are reading sentences, not individual symbols.

 The best way to begin with Lenormand is to learn the 36 card meanings briefly, then practise three-card draws.
 Place three cards in a row and read them as a sentence: subject, verb, object, or beginning, middle, end.